 About

 To receive a refund, taxpayers must meet certain requirements and file a tax return.
-The taxpayers could qualify even if they paid little or no income tax during the year.
+Taxpayers may qualify even if they paid little or no income tax during the year.

 The EITC has no effect on certain welfare benefits.
 In most cases, EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income (SSI), food stamps, low-income housing or most Temporary Assistance for Needy Families (TANF) payments.